fuad-bassam/reading-notes/day4/Classes_Stake.md

 ## Stack vs Heap
 ----

-`stack`: we use it for store local variables, and we push and pop data in stack Last data in First data Out `LIFO`and when the scupe is done the stake will release.
+`stack`: we use it to store local variables, and we push and pop data in stack Last data in First data Out `LIFO`and when the scope is done the stake will release.
-`Heap`: we use it for store reference variables, Class instances (opject) and strings. and when the contion is null `Garbage Collection` **(GC)** will empty the Heap.
+`Heap`: we use it for storing reference variables, Class instances (object) and strings. and when the contain is null `Garbage Collection` **(GC)** will empty the Heap.

 ![image](../image/day4/day4_StackAndHeap.jpg)
 ------